I’ve got a list that I carry with me of restaurants that I’d love to eat from one day. Moonlight Drive-In has been on this “list” for over five years.

 Every time I tell myself that I’m going to stop in on one of my trips to the Space Coast of Florida, something changes the course of that plan, but I finally made it!

 To get the whole experience, we park and place our order with the carhop.
 There is the option to eat inside, but I wanted to keep it old school.
 Our carhop runs in our order, and before you know it, I’ve got a tray of food hooked on my window.

-The chili dog features an all-beef chili more in keeping with Coney-style chili dogs.
+The chili dog features an all-beef chili, which is more in keeping with Coney-style chili dogs.
 You’ll hear no complaints from me as I love beanless chili on my hot dogs.
 I would have added a chili cheeseburger to my order if I had been on my game a little bit more.

-My double cheeseburger had some pickles on the bottom bun, always a pleasant surprise.
+My double cheeseburger had pickles on the bottom bun, which is always a pleasant surprise.
 It’s a perfect little ditty.

-The same family owned the Moonlight Drive-In since the doors opened in 1964.
-The Moonlight recently sold, but Shawn and Jessie Landry, the new owners are keeping everything the same.
-That is great news for us.
+The same family had owned the Moonlight Drive-In since the doors opened in 1964.
+Unfortunately, the Moonlight recently sold, but the new owners kept everything the same, which is excellent news for us.

 I wish I had grown up eating in a place like the Moonlight Drive-In.
 Miami’s drive-in restaurant culture is non-existent, unfortunately.